-'This Act has been applied to Phulera in the Excluded Area of Upper Tanawal to the extend the Act is applicable to Phulera, and also extended to the Excluded Area of Upper Tanawal (N.-W. F. P.) other than Phulera, modifications as may be notified, see N.-W. F. P. (Upper Tanawal) (Excluded Area) Laws Regulations, 1930.

-This Act also extended to the Leased Areas of Baluchistan, see the Leased Areas (Laws) Order, G. G. O. of Baluchistan, see Gazette of India, 1937, Pt.
-I, p.
+'For Statement of Objects and Reasons and for Report of Special Committee.
+See Gazette of India, 1929 Pt.
+V.p.
+163: for Report of Select Committed, see ibid., 1930, Pt.
+V. p.1.
+This Act has been applied to Phulera in the Excluded Area of Upper Tanawal to the extent the Act is applicable in the N.W.F.P. subject to certain modifications, and also extended to the Excluded Area of Upper Tanawal (N.-W.F.P.) other than Phulera with effect from such date and subject to such modifications as may be notified, see N.-W.F.P.
+(Upper Tanawal) (Excluded Area) Laws Regulations, 1950.
+It has also been extended to the Leased Areas of Balochistan, see the Leased Areas of Balochistan, see Gazette of India, 1937, Pt.
+I. p.
 1499.

-Repealed by the Federal Laws (Revision and Declaration) Act, 1951(Act No. XXVI OF 1951), s.3 and 2nd Schedule.
+The word "Indian" omitted by the Federal Laws (Revision and Declaration) Act, 1951 (26 of 1951), S.3. and Second Schedule.